Black-fronted wood quail: Feeding

 The black-fronted wood quail forages in coveys of up to 10 birds, scratching in leaf litter for insects and berries.

 Breeding

 The black-fronted wood quail's breeding season appears to span at least from May to August.
 One nest has been found; it was a bed of dried leaves and small sticks in a hollow in the ground and contained three eggs.

 Vocalization

 The black-fronted wood quail's advertising call is a "rhythmic, whistled, series" described as "bob-a-white".
 It also has a rattling call and "gabbling calls" among covey mates.

 Status

-The IUCN originally assessed the black-fronted wood quail as Near Threatened but has classed it as Vulnerable since 2000 "owing to its small range and population, both of which must be declining in response to habitat loss.
+The IUCN originally assessed the black-fronted wood quail as Near Threatened in 1988.
+In 2000 it updated the assessment to Vulnerable "owing to its small range and population, both of which must be declining in response to habitat loss.
 The range is small and fragmented with recent records from only one area [as of 2016]."
+As of 2023 its status has been reassessed as Least Concern.